Sudan ready to talk with southern rebels: Defense minister

 This month, the two countries agreed on a timeframe to withdraw troops from their disputed, roughly 2,000-km (1,200-mile) border, something they agreed to do in September but have failed to implement because of lingering tensions.

-“For Khartoum to directly negotiate with the SPLM-N is progress but the difficulties will come in the details of the talks,” Phillip said.

-“It’s too early to talk about peace until the parties sit and agree on some issues.”

-The withdrawal of troops from the border zone was seen as a vital first step to resuming southern oil exports through Sudan, which both countries depend on for revenue and foreign currency.
+The withdrawal was seen as a vital first step to resuming southern oil exports through Sudan, which both countries depend on for revenue and foreign currency.

 South Sudan shut off its roughly 350,000 barrel-a-day output in January last year in a dispute with Sudan over how much it should pay to send it through Sudanese pipelines to a Red Sea port.